-A traditional Italian-American dish that originates from Utica in Upstate New York, featuring escarole, prosciutto, pickled hot peppers and garlic.
+A traditional Italian-American dish that originates from Utica in Upstate New York, featuring escarole, prosciutto, pickled hot peppers, and garlic.

 About 60 miles east of Syracuse lies the smaller city, Utica.
 Utica has a diverse immigrant population, and the blending of the many unique cultures and traditions have resulted into some seriously amazing regional cuisines, which includes tomato pie, chicken riggies, and of course, Utica Greens.

 In 2007 Rachel Ray, who hails from Upstate New York featured a mash-up of two of Utica’s most well-loved regional dishes, with her recipe Chicken Riggies and ‘Scarole with Soul.
 Even though “Greens” now appear on the menu of virtually every Italian-American restaurant in Utica, and have been featured on Ray’s Food Network show, this dish has very humble beginnings.
 It was not originally chef-prepared restaurant fare, it was home cooks making do with what they had on hand, and every home had a garden and a root cellar full of things they canned, or “put up”.
 This is home cooked comfort food at it’s finest.

 These greens are spicy and hefty and rich, studded with delicious smokey prosciutto and thickened with cheese and breadcrumbs.